Sammar-Mangla/Notes-Taking-Destop-Application/README.md

 Notes Taking Destop Application

 In this, a PHP based notes taking destop application is created for maintaining notes of user.
-In this application user can save notes without creating an account and  can only edit and delete them from the same web browser.
+In this application user can save notes  and  can  edit, delete them locally.
-User can also Sign up for a free account so user can save your notes as private and login to edit them.

-This app is deployed with Heroku and can be accessed here: [Smartnotes.sammar.com](https://php-notetaking-sammar.herokuapp.com/).